frintjs/frint/site/content/guides/routing.md

 ## Another example

-To learn more about usage of Frint routing you can take a look at another example from `frint` repo.
+To learn more about usage of Frint routing you can take a look at another example from our monorepo.

 Install `frint-cli` package, then init the `router` example and run it.

 ```